The reserved Irishman discusses Oppenheimer, instinct, 30 years of craft, Tommy Shelby, and why he'll never call himself a movie star.

 7

-Murphy says: 'It takes 30 years to make an actor — it's not just technique and experience — it's maturing as a human being.'
+Murphy says: 'It takes 30 years to make an actor.
+It's not just technique and experience.
+It's maturing as a human being.'
 How does this view challenge common assumptions about acting?

 8

 Eileen Walsh, Murphy's longest-serving collaborator, is asked whether his work ethic is rooted in 'fear or joy.'
-Her answer is: 'I think it can only be joy — but it sometimes takes a lot of pain to get to that joy.'
+Her answer is: 'I think it can only be joy, but it sometimes takes a lot of pain to get to that joy.'
 What does this suggest about Murphy as a performer?

 9